 The service provided by Barndale Short Break for each young person will be formally reviewed at regular meetings.

 A pre-admission meeting will provide information on the young person's needs and establish service levels.
-The first review will be held three months after the child's first overnight stay and then regularly as agreed with the parents/carers for the duration of service provision.
+The first review will be held approximately three months after the child's first overnight stay and then regularly as agreed with the parents/carers for the duration of service provision.

 Young people will always be encouraged to attend review meetings and will be given support (if needed) to enable them to participate.
-If the young person is unable to attend, the key worker will talk to the young person prior to the meeting in order to ascertain their views on the service.
-Parents/carers or families are always supported or encouraged to attend the review.
+If the young person is unable to attend, the key worker will talk to the young person prior to the meeting in order to ascertain their views on the service..